thunder-engine/thunder-doc/reference/skinnedmeshrender.rst

 Description
 -----------

+Draws an animated skeletal mesh for the 3D graphics.

 The SkinnedMeshRender component allows you to display 3D Skeletal Mesh to use in both 2D and 3D scenes.